rebcabin/ClojureProjects002/asr/README.md

 [CIDER](https://docs.cider.mx/cider/index.html) is almost
 essential.
-We make heavy use of its debugger (C-u C-M-x) and its pretty-print-to-comment (C-c C-v C-f C-c e).
-In-place evaluation (C-c e, C-M-x) is also priceless.
+We make heavy use of its debugger (C-u C-M-x) and its pretty-print-to-comment (C-c C-v C-f C-c e) and in-place evaluation (C-c e, C-M-x).

 See also `echo` in `utils.clj` for standard "printf" debugging in the REPL.

 Many other things, like paredit and multiple-cursors, make Clojure programming with Emacs and CIDER the most joyful experience in the industry.
 Look for the video series "Emacs Rocks."
-There is no close second, except maybe Python's pudb.

 ## Generating Documentation